The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: From Partial to Total Canonical Behaviour

-\underline{Claim 3:} The partial behaviour $h$ does not induce a forbidden substructure.
+\underline{Claim 3:} The partial behaviour $h$ does not induce a forbidden triple.

-Assume there exist $x,y,z \in B^3$ such that the application of a polymorphism with behaviour $h$ would induce a forbidden substructure.
-We can easily order the elements of each coordinate of $x,y,z $ strictly with $x_i<y_i<z_i$ for $i\in \{1,2,3\}$.
+We would like to note that we prove this claim with similar arguments as in the proof of Proposition~\ref{prop:binary poly from order to B}.
+Assume for contradiction that there exist $x,y,z \in B^3$ such that the application of an operation with behaviour $h$ would induce a forbidden triple.
+Without loss of generality we can order the elements of each coordinate of $x,y,z $ strictly with $x_i<y_i<z_i$ for $i\in \{1,2,3\}$.
 Note that if on some coordinate there would be the relation $\id$ then we are out of the domain of the behaviour $h$.

-If we choose this such an order we can find isomorphic copies $\mathfrak{A}$ of this structure (with the order) in $\mathfrak{B}_<$.
-If we apply the polymorphism $g$ to this copy and forget the order of the structure $g(\mathfrak{A})$ we get an structure that is by definition isomorphic to the forbidden substructure with which we started.
+If we choose such an order we can find isomorphic copies $\mathfrak{A}$ of this structure (with the order) in $\mathfrak{B}_<$.
+If we apply the polymorphism $g$ to this copy and forget the order of the structure $g(\mathfrak{A})$ we get a structure that is by definition isomorphic to the forbidden triple.
 This proves Claim 3.